liamwalsh1980/Milestone-Project-2/README.md

     - Header: - Background color is #e4e4e4 (light grey) and font color is #409eb7 (Boston Blue).
 The text logo and navigation bar page titles change color when hovered over to #082d58 (Dark Blue).
 The same color is used to highlight which page the user is currently on aswell.
     - Body: - Background color stays as default #409eb7 (Boston Blue) and font color is changed from the default #000 (Black) to #082d58 (Dark Blue).
     - Footer: - Background color stays the same as the default body color #409eb7 (Boston Blue).
 The social media icons is #409eb7 (Boston Blue) and placed in #e4e4e4 (light grey) circles.
 When any icon is hovered over the background color of the small circles change to #FFFF00 (Yellow) with the font color changing to #082d58 (Dark Blue).
 The copyright text header h5 is also in #082d58 (Dark Blue).
     - #FFFF00 (Yellow) is also used when hovering over an event within the timeline on the homepage indicated that these area links that can be clicked.
+I also used Yellow as a border color around the homepage hero image, the media clip on the tournament page, the google map on the tournament page and as a hover for all buttons on all pages.
     - After carefully testing and researching colors that works well together i am confident that the above colors chosen work to provide good UX and easy on the eye with some good overall contrasts.

 [Back to top ⇧](#the-euro-football-quiz)